yk-liu/yk-liu.github.io/_posts/2020-10-30-MathJax-Update/2020-10-30-MathJax-Update.md

 Then inline complicated math $\matrix{1&1\\2&2}$ or $\cases{1\\2}$.

 I think github pages might have updated.
+Trying not loading mathjax and see if Github Pages is parsing $$ to \( \)

 Then environments such as align